 After a shocking event, some people don’t completely recover.
 Post-traumatic stress disorder symptoms that last longer than a month require treatment.

-Post traumatic stress disorder symptoms and causes
+Post-traumatic stress disorder symptoms and causes

 To diagnose PTSD, a mental health expert looks for certain signs lasting at least a month.
 The tell-tale sign is re-experiencing the trauma in some way, with flashbacks, bad dreams, or fearful thoughts.

 People with PTSD change their behavior to avoid reminders of the trauma.
 A mother who lost a son might avoid driving by his school or seeing his friends on the street.
+Anyone with PTSD may turn to drugs or alcohol to cope with the condition.

 Psychiatrists also look for evidence that your emotional state has become more unsettled, even without reminders.
 You might be jumpy, fly into rages, or develop insomnia.

 It’s normal to see some of these post-traumatic stress disorder symptoms after a trauma.
 In a study of athletes who had suffered a concussion, nearly 26 percent had difficulty sleeping afterwards, and more than 19 percent confessed to avoiding similar situations.
-Nearly 18 percent checked off having trouble keeping thoughts of incident out of your head.
+Nearly 18 percent checked off having trouble keeping thoughts of the incident out of your head.
 Nearly 13 percent reported flashbacks and 8 percent nightmares.

 Even in areas that endure a disaster, most people do not develop PTSD.
 You’re more vulnerable if, like veterans, you see a dead body, see other people hurt, or suffer an injury.
 Other risk factors are a history of mental illness or substance abuse or trauma as a child.
 An increase in stress after the event — for example, if you lose your home or face financial problems after losing a spouse — can trigger PTSD.

 A child under the age of six with PTSD might wet the bed even after being toilet-trained, lose the ability to talk, become unusually clingy, or act out the event during playtime.
-Older children and teens are likely to have the adult symptoms and may also start acting out.
+Older children and teens are likely to have the adult symptoms and may start acting out.

-Post traumatic stress disorder treatment
+Post-traumatic stress disorder treatment

 Janet O’Dell, RN